AnimeNyaruko/all_ed/memory-bank/projectbrief.md

-# Assignment Submission Handler Project Brief
+# LaTeX Math Editor Project Brief (within Assignment Handler)

 ## Project Overview

-A Next.js-based web application that handles assignment submissions with a focus on task management and user interaction.
-The system includes a CSS Grid-based two-column layout for viewing assignments and submitting work, with support for mathematical content rendering (via Lexical and MathLive) and time tracking.
+A Next.js-based assignment submission application featuring an advanced LaTeX math editor.
+The core is a CSS Grid-based two-column layout for viewing assignments and submitting work, utilizing Lexical as the rich-text foundation and integrating MathLive for a dedicated LaTeX input/editing experience.

 ## Core Requirements